emacsway/emacsway.github.io/_sources/en/javascript-and-repository-pattern.txt

 ===========

 Currently, the source code of the library is not open.
-But such a probability exists for the near future.
+But such probability exists for the near future.

 .. rubric:: Footnotes